Even with a virtual practice, your law office address and the location of your mail service will become part of your firm’s image.

 I know I’m going against Foonberg’s advice, but I’m ok with that and I think my clients will be, too.
 (The latest edition of Foonberg’s book was released in 2004, and much has changed in our country economically since then.)
 After all, part of my image is that I keep my overhead low and pass the savings on to my clients.
 I want to work with entrepreneurs and innovators who will appreciate that I will meet them in a co-working space where they’re comfortable.
 I don’t need a fancy office or a receptionist to prove to myself or my clients that I’m a good lawyer.
 The quality of my work will do that.

-Some clients want the fancy law firm in the big fancy building with the beautiful panoramic view of the city, and that’s fine—there are plenty of law firms that will provide that experience.
+Some clients want the fancy law firm in the big fancy building with the beautiful panoramic view of the city, and that’s fine — plenty of law firms will provide that experience.
 But there are many effective, economical ways to run a law practice today.
 Lawyers who are opening solo and small firms need to decide which option fits best with their image and budget.

 Dig Deeper: More Articles on Starting a Law Practice